eigmax/Ziren/docs/src/dev/proof-aggregation.md

 - Inside another zkVM program (the aggregation guest), recursively verify all proofs.
 - Commit to the batch as a single public commitment and generate a succinct new proof proving the correct execution of all individual proofs (the aggregated proof).

 For computationally heavy applications, proving logic can be divided into multiple proofs and later aggregated into a single proof.
 In block-level aggregation, instead of re-executing transactions individually on-chain (which can incur high gas costs), a succinct proof attesting to the validity of all transactions in a block can be generated off-chain and verified on-chain.
 The aggregated proof can also be in other proof formats, such as STARK or Groth16.
-In addition to verification via smart contract deloyment, the aggregated proof can be verified off-chain using Ziren's [WASM verifier](https://github.com/ProjectZKM/ziren-wasm-verifier).
+In addition to verification via smart contract deployment, the aggregated proof can be verified off-chain using Ziren's [WASM verifier](https://github.com/ProjectZKM/ziren-wasm-verifier).